mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Filling with Flood Fill tool
 """"""""""""""""""""""""""""

-The second method is to use the Flood fill tool to fill large parts of your line-art quickly.
-This method generally requires closed gaps in the line-art.
-To begin with this method place your line-art on a separate layer.
+The second method is to use the Flood fill tool to fill large parts of your line art quickly.
+This method generally requires closed gaps in the line art.
+To begin with this method place your line art on a separate layer.
 Then activate the flood fill tool and set the grow selection to 2px, uncheck limit to current layer if previously checked.

 .. image:: /images/en/common-workflows/Floodfill-krita.png
     :alt: flood fill in krita

 Choose a color from color elector and just click on the area you want to fill the color.
-As we have expanded the fill with grow selection the color will be filled slightly underneath the line-art thus giving us a clean fill.
+As we have expanded the fill with grow selection the color will be filled slightly underneath the line art thus giving us a clean fill.

 GMIC Colorise [Interactive]
 """""""""""""""""""""""""""

 The third method is to use take advantage of the integrated G'Mic filters.
 These are powerful filters that can dramatically improve your workflow and cut your down on your production time.
 To begin coloring with the GMIC colorize interactive, go to :menuselection:`Filter --> GMIC`.
 Choose :menuselection:`Filter --> G'Mic --> Black & white --> Colorize[interactive]` from the list of filters.
-Then select Line-art for :menuselection:`Input type, Image + Colors (2 Layers)` for output type, set the view resolution according to your need.
+Then select Line art for :menuselection:`Input type, Image + Colors (2 Layers)` for output type, set the view resolution according to your need.
 If you have any specific color palette to use for coloring add the path for it in additional color palette.
 The example of the filter window with the required inputs is shown below.

 .. image:: /images/en/common-workflows/GMIC-colorize-interactive-krita.png
     :alt: G'MIC window in Krita